• Home

 In addition to decision nodes, conditional pathways are crucial.
 These pathways show actions taken only if certain conditions are met.
 For example, if a user selects ‘yes’ to an offer, one route unfolds; if ‘no,’ another path is taken.
 This method keeps your diagram flexible yet organized, much like having a good map on a complex road trip.

-Consider a large online retailer analyzing their customer’s journey through their shopping platform.
-The initial challenge was the overwhelming complexity of paths a user could take.
+Consider a large online retailer analyzing its customers’ journey through their shopping platform.
+The initial challenge was the overwhelming complexity of the paths a user could take.

-By implementing a Sankey diagram, the retailer could visually trace the customer’s journey from homepage to checkout.
-They noticed that many users dropped off at the product comparison page.
+By visually tracing the customer’s journey from homepage to checkout, the retailer noticed that many users dropped off at the product comparison page.
 This insight was like finding a leak in a water hose; once identified, it could be fixed.

 The retailer used this data to simplify the comparison page, leading to a smoother user experience and increased conversions.
 It’s akin to clearing up a traffic jam, allowing for a free flow of cars, or in this case, customers, towards their destination – making a purchase.